castlecole/MMDAgentAlexaST/MMDAgentTutorial.ReadME.md

     e.g. cartoon_edge_step=1.2
     - Any number

-If 'use_cartoon_rendering' is set to true, Sets the amount to in/decrease 'cartoon_edge_width' when pressing 'e' and Shift+'e'
+If 'use_cartoon_rendering' is set to true.
+Sets the amount to in/decrease 'cartoon_edge_width' when pressing 'e' and Shift+'e'

 ### cartoon_edge_selected_color=#1#,#2#,#3#,#4#